 Redick and Paul help Clippers overpower Heat 98-86

-Los Angeles Clippers guard Raymond Felton, left, and Miami Heat guard Goran Dragic, of Slovenia, go after a loose ball during the first half of an NBA basketball game, Sunday, Jan.
+Los Angeles Clippers center DeAndre Jordan dunks during the first half of an NBA basketball game against the Miami Heat, Sunday, Jan.
 8, 2017, in Los Angeles.
-Los Angeles Clippers guard Chris Paul, left, shoots as Miami Heat guard Goran Dragic, right, of Slovenia, and center Hassan Whiteside defend during the first half of an NBA basketball game, Sunday, Jan.
+Los Angeles Clippers center DeAndre Jordan dunks during the first half of an NBA basketball game against the Miami Heat, Sunday, Jan.
 8, 2017, in Los Angeles.

 Add your comments below